tileshq/tiles-notebook/README.md

 # Tiles Notebook

-Tiles is a notebook interface that makes working with AI agents easier.
+Tiles is a notebook that makes working with AI agents easier.
 It's a multiplayer, offline-first experience built on MCP, featuring AI-generated widgets.
 Our vision is to make personal software ubiquitous in the future.

 ## Project Structure